irx-404notfound/programming-notes/react /create-new-project.md

   Network: use --host to expose
   press h + enter to show help
 ```
-Then you can copy the local link ant paste in your favorite browser.
+Next, you can copy the local link and paste it into your favorite browser.

-What it's installing automatically?
+What gets installed automatically?

 - React.
 - React DOM (for the browser).